Sara Underwood Sizzles In White Floral Mini Dress On Vacation In Utah

 Underwood shared one snap in which she stood with a lot of the red rock formations visible behind her, turning her head and sending her hair flying.
 The second snap was cropped more closely and featured a smiling Underwood with her signature blonde wavy hairstyle.

 Her followers loved the vacation snap, which received over 19,000 likes within just one hour.
-While the look wasn’t as scandalous as many that Underwood typically rocks for her followers, they still left plenty of praise in the comments section of the post.
+While the look wasn’t as scandalous as many that Underwood typically rocks for her followers, fans still left plenty of praise in the comments section of the post.

 “You are such a babe!!” one fan commented.